zonemaster/zonemaster-backend/docs/Configuration.md

 ## PROFILES section

-The PROFILES section declares the available [profiles].
+The PROFILES section defines the available [profiles].

 Keys are [profile names], and values are absolute file system paths to [profile JSON files].
+Each profile JSON file contains a (possibly empty) set of overrides to the [Zonemaster Engine default profile].

 The profile named `default` is special and always available.
-When it isn't explicitly defined, it's implicitly mapped to the Zonemaster Engine default profile.
+Having no entry for `default` at all is equivalent to having an entry mapping `default` to a profile JSON file without any overrides (i.e. a minimal JSON file containing only `{}`).

+Specifying a profile JSON file that contains a complete set of profile data is equivalent to specifying a profile JSON file with only the parts that differ from the Zonemaster Engine default profile.

 ## ZONEMASTER section